sirilalithaadapa/sirilalithaadapa/README.md

  🌱 At present learning Data Structure and Algorithms 👯

+ 😎 The only way to become a clever programmer is to: Practice.
+Practice.
+Practice.
+Code.
+Code.
+Code !

  💬  Ask me about anything, I would be glad to help (if I could ✨).

  ⚡ Fun fact: <a href = "https://www.theatlantic.com/science/archive/2017/11/how-the-zombie-fungus-takes-over-ants-bodies-to-control-their-minds/545864/#:~:text=And%20its%20body%20belongs%20to,ascend%20a%20nearby%20plant%20stem."> Some fungi create zombies, then control their minds </a>